kimlengkit1/Splitzy/README.md

 AI-powered receipt reader and bill-splitting app to make group payments effortless.
 Just snap a photo or upload a screenshot of your receipt, and it will itemize every purchase using AI.
 No more typing line by line because everything is extracted automatically.

 ## What is it?
-Instead of squinting at crumpling paper paper or fighting over who ordered guac, just snap a pic of the receipt and let our AI do the work.
+Instead of squinting at crumpling paper or fighting over who ordered guac, just snap a pic of the receipt and let our AI do the work.

 ## How it works:
 **Step 1**: Upload a picture of the receipt.